UPDATED IN MAY 2023

 E-commerce in Romania holds an 8% share of the total retail market

 E-commerce in Romania holds an 8% share of the total retail market.
-The entire retail market from Romania is estimated at about 45 billion Euros, which means that the e-commerce market represents approx. 8% of total retail, rising significantly from 5.6% in 2017 and approx. 4% in 2016.
+The entire retail market from Romania is estimated at 45 billion Euros, meaning the e-commerce market represents approx. 8% of total retail, rising significantly from 5.6% in 2017 and approx. 4% in 2016.

 The Romanian figures for e-commerce are a little lower than the percentage of other developed countries.
-However, it shows the huge potential of growth of the Romanian e-commerce market in the next few years.
+However, it shows the huge potential for growth of the Romanian e-commerce market in the next few years.

-80% of the online shopping in Romania is generated by mobile phone
+80% of online shopping in Romania is generated by mobile phone

 80% of online shopping is generated by mobile phones.
-Romanians often use their mobile phones to browse on Internet and approx. 80% of the traffic is recorded from mobile devices.
-According to the last rapport of the Romanian National Institute of Statistics, 86% of internet users connect online from their mobile phones, other statistics showing that the numbers of broadband mobile connections have increased considerably from 16.6 million in 2017 to 19,3 million in 2018.
-It is huge, having in mind that the entire Romania’s population has barely exceeded 19 million.
+Romanians often use their mobile phones to browse the Internet, and approx. 80% of the traffic is recorded from mobile devices.
+According to the last report of the Romanian National Institute of Statistics, 86% of internet users connect online from their mobile phones; other statistics show that the number of broadband mobile connections has increased considerably from 16.6 million in 2017 to 19,3 million in 2018.
+It is enormous, considering Romania’s population barely exceeds 19 million.

 Nevertheless, the conversion rate on mobile devices is still half of the conversion rate recorded on desktops for most online stores.
-It means that Romanians prefer using their mobile phones to search for information about the products, but they choose to complete the online transactions using a computer.
+Romanians prefer using their mobile phones to search for product information, but they complete online transactions using a computer.

-Mistrust and transport taxes – the main impediments in online shopping
+Mistrust and transport taxes – the main impediments to online shopping